 Eyelid surgery (or blepharoplasty) corrects cosmetic issues of the eyelids.
 Drooping eyelids are caused by the loss of skin elasticity that occurs as a result of the natural aging process.
 Eyelids that are sagging can age your face and, in severe cases, limit your eyesight.
-New Orleans and Metairie cosmetic surgeons, Dr. Kamran Khoobehi, Dr. Jules Walters, and Dr. Sophia Mai, perform blepharoplasty, also known as eyelid lift surgery, to reduce excess tissue and wrinkles around the eyes and erase years from your appearance.
+New Orleans and Metairie cosmetic surgeons, Dr. Kamran Khoobehi and Dr. Jules Walters, perform blepharoplasty, also known as eyelid lift surgery, to reduce excess tissue and wrinkles around the eyes and erase years from your appearance.
 A loss of volume under the lower eyelid is also one concern, which can usually be corrected with soft tissue fillers.
 However, if lower eyelid puffiness is an issue, lower blepharoplasty using a transconjunctival technique or skin/muscle flap can be used to remove the excess tissue and bulge.
 This surgery, which has become increasingly popular in patients as young as 35, can help patients look more alert, soft and younger.

 Eyelid Surgery Reviews